 Check it out:

 We’re going to continue with two games of one of the specialists in this opening, Peter Svidler.
-The next game was played in 2005 against another specialist of this opening, but this time with white, Boris Gelfand.
+He played the next game in 2005 against another specialist of this opening, but this time with white, Boris Gelfand.

 See the annotated game below: